-- 1. Unlock flip back armrest by pulling flip back armrest release lever into the Unlocked (Horizontal) position. - 2.
+- 1. Unlock flip back armrest by pulling flip back armrest release lever into the unlocked position (FIGURE 6.1). - 2.
 Remove the quick release pin that secures the flip back armrest to the wheelchair frame. - 3.
 Pull Up on the flip back armrest and remove the armrest from the arm sockets. - 4.
 Repeat STEPS 1-3 for the opposite flip back armrest, if necessary.